Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

 \subsection{Tori and additive groups in the Cremona groups}

-In this subsection we prove that two tori of the same dimension are conjugate in $\Bir(\p^3)$ and that two additive groups are conjugate in $\Bir(\p^3)$.
+In this subsection we prove that two tori of the same dimension resp. two additive groups are conjugate in $\Bir(\p^3)$.
 These results are well-known from the specialists but we chose to recall the proof as it is quite elementary and needed in an essential way later in this article.

 \begin{proposition} Let $G$ be a torus or the additive group $\G_a$, and let $X$ be a variety with a faithful action of $G$.
-Then there exists a $G$-stable affine dense open subset $X' \subseteq X$ which is a $G$-\emph{cylinder}, that is, a $G$-variety $G$-isomorphic to $G\times U$, where $G$ acts on itself by multiplication and $U$ is a smooth affine variety on which $G$ acts trivially. \end{proposition}
+Then there exists a $G$-invariant affine dense open subset $X' \subseteq X$ which is a $G$-\emph{cylinder}, that is, a $G$-variety $G$-isomorphic to $G\times U$, where $G$ acts on itself by multiplication and $U$ is a smooth affine variety on which $G$ acts trivially. \end{proposition}

 \begin{proof} Removing the singular locus, we may assume that $X$ is smooth.
 We first assume that $G$ is a torus.
-By \cite[Corollary~2]{Sum74}, the variety $X$ is covered by $G$-stable affine open subsets, and thus we may assume that $X$ is affine.
-Then, the result follows from \cite[Part II, \S I.5, Proposition~9]{SB00}.
+By \cite[Corollary~2]{Sum74}, the variety $X$ is covered by $G$-invariant affine open subsets, and thus we may assume that $X$ is affine.
+Then, the result follows from \cite[Part II, \upshape\S I.5, Proposition~9]{SB00}.

 We now assume that $G=\G_{a,k}$.
-By a theorem of Rosenlicht \cite{Ros63} (see also \cite[Part II, \S I.6]{SB00} for a modern proof), there exists a $G$-stable dense open subset $V \subseteq X$ which admits a geometric quotient $q: V \to W=V/\G_{a,k}$.
+By a theorem of Rosenlicht \cite{Ros63}, there exists a $G$-invariant dense open subset $V \subseteq X$ that admits a geometric quotient $q: V \to W=V/\G_{a,k}$.
 Then, another theorem of Rosenlicht \cite[Theorem~10]{Ros56} gives the existence of a rational section $\sigma: W \dashrightarrow V$ of the geometric quotient map $q$.
 If we consider the cartesian square